tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![TF-IDF example](figures/TF-IDF.png)

-As you see, the word day has a higher score then beautiful.
+As you see, the word day has a higher score than beautiful.

 # Dimensionality reduction